Semester Exam Policies

 - Students may drop classes through December 8 (the Friday preceding finals).

-- During the regular semester, the three days prior to the beginning of finals (Dec.
-11, 12, and 13) are considered "dead days" in that no examinations, quizzes, extracurricular events (other than unscheduled league play-off events) or required field trips are to be scheduled, and no papers or reports or projects be due or presented during these days.
+- During the regular semesters, the three days prior to the beginning of finals are considered "dead days" in that no graded assignments or activities are to be scheduled.
+Extracurricular events (other than unscheduled league play‑off events) and required field trips are prohibited.
+Attendance policies will remain in force.

 - If students feel that the dead days policy is not being followed, students should speak with the faculty.
 If no resolution is reached, students should contact the department chair and ask for their help.
 If that route is unsuccessful, students should speak with the dean of their college.